j3rk0/blind-mailAI/README.md

     email:password

-2) build a conctact.txt with evrey row in the format (one for each contact in your library)
+2) build a contacts.txt with evrey row in the format (one for each contact in your library)

-    name:surname:email
+    name surname:email

 ## Start the app
 1) execute main.py